Greenwich Entertainment

 Greenwich Entertainment, founded in 2017, is an independent film distribution company specializing in narrative and documentary feature films.
 The company released Jimmy Chin and Chai Vasarhelyi’s Academy Award-Winning Documentary Free Solo, which grossed over $17M at the US box office, Andrew Slater’s Echo in the Canyon, which opened to the highest per-theater-average of any documentary in 2019, and Linda Ronstadt: The Sound of My Voice by Rob Epstein and Jeffrey Friedman.
+In May 2025, Jasper Basch, formerly of Variance Films, was named partner and Head of Distribution.